bluzelle/curium/docs/setup/deployaddl.md

     note the address and mnemonic phrase values.

+8.  *Optional - Validating Nodes Only*
+    If this node is joining an existing zone, obtain tokens from an existing node.
-8. Return to the first node server and distribute tokens from the genesis validator to the address of the validator on the new node
+    Or, return to the first node server and distribute tokens from the genesis validator to the address of the validator on the new node

         blzcli tx send <src delegator address> <dest delegator address> \